cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -ingester.max-exemplars
 [max_exemplars: <int> | default = 0]

-# The maximum number of series for which a query can fetch samples from each
-# ingester.
-This limit is enforced only in the ingesters (when querying samples
-# not flushed to the storage yet) and it's a per-instance limit.
-This limit is
-# ignored when running the Cortex blocks storage.
-When running Cortex with
-# blocks storage use -querier.max-fetched-series-per-query limit instead.
-# CLI flag: -ingester.max-series-per-query
-[max_series_per_query: <int> | default = 100000]

 # The maximum number of active series per user, per ingester.
 0 to disable.
 # CLI flag: -ingester.max-series-per-user
 [max_series_per_user: <int> | default = 5000000]